Roudeeoo/cozy-cat-mood/README.md

 ## 💛 Credits

-Cat images are royalty-free or personal photos.
+Cat images are photos of my cat Deedee with AI generated moods.